gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 ![Self-selection](http://i.imgur.com/DGJx44J.png)

-Inspired by Opower’s success story, we run a self-selection experiment at HBC Digital.
+Inspired by Opower’s success story, we ran a self-selection experiment at HBC Digital.

 Dubbed as _“the most anticipated event of the year”_ it enabled 39 team members to self-select into 4 project teams.
 How did they do it?
-By picking a project they wanted to work on, the teammates they wanted to work with and keeping _“Do what’s best for the company”_ attitude.
+By picking a project they wanted to work on, the teammates they wanted to work with and keeping a _“Do what’s best for the company”_ attitude.
 Read on to learn about our experience and consider giving a self-selection a try!